 Given the importance of maximizing the sales per square foot, you would expect that the value of a retail business depends on its revenues.
 This is indeed the case – the most commonly used industry valuation multiple for a retail business is the business sale price to annual revenues.

-If returns and discounts are significant in your business, consider using the business sale price to net sales valuation multiple.
+If you see high returns and discounts in your business, consider using the business sale price to net sales valuation multiple.

 The close second valuation multiple for private retail stores is business sale price to seller’s discretionary cash flow also known as the seller’s discretionary earnings or SDE for short..

 The advantage of using this second multiple to value your retail business is that it measures your business worth directly on the amount of cash flow the business throws off.

 Watch out: seller’s discretionary earnings is not net profit

 A word of caution: do not confuse discretionary cash flow with business net profits.
 The discretionary cash flow is what the business puts in its owners’ pockets – which typically is quite different from the taxable business income.